Arizona Desert Palm Trees

 • How large is my house?
 Is it a two-story home?

-These fan palms can grow so tall as to look incompatible with your Good Landscape Planning.
-Plus with its height, lighting storms will be attracted to it.
+These fan palms grow so tall.
+Possibly incompatible with your own Landscape Ideas.
+And lighting from storms will be attracted to its height.

 Yet of course, your personal preference takes precedence when deciding on Arizona desert palm trees.